cobwebkanamachi/mame-tiny-with-sdk80/README.md

 1) add PTBCPM2.bin to sdk80.zip
 2) edit sdk80.cpp ROM_LOAD( "PTBCPM2.bin", 0x0400, 0x079d, ... you can do after this by yourself.
    HINT: run and edit and run...
    and ram,rom size tweak.
-I use this bellow. void sdk80_state::sdk80_mem(address_map &map)
+I use this bellow.<PRE>
+   void sdk80_state::sdk80_mem(address_map &map)
    {
         map.unmap_value_high();